plutzilla/plutzilla.github.io/_posts/2018/2018-11-28-gnome-shell-extensions.md

 ![App indicators](/assets/img/posts/2018/appindicators.png)

-For non-ubuntu users the same extension can be installed from [(K)StatusNotifierItem/AppIndicator Support ](https://extensions.gnome.org/extension/615/appindicator-support/).
+For non-ubuntu users the same extension can be installed from [(K)StatusNotifierItem/AppIndicator Support](https://extensions.gnome.org/extension/615/appindicator-support/).

+The legacy tray icons can be "moved" to the top panel using the [Top Icons Plus extension](https://extensions.gnome.org/extension/1031/topicons/).

 ### Ubuntu Dock